 Any nuance in this matter was conveniently ignored by the UN’s Intergovernmental Science-Policy Platform Biodiversity and Ecosystem Services (IPBES) with its high-media impact press release – ‘Dangerous decline, extinction ahead for wildlife’.
 With a simple, short engaging animated infographic on the five main causes of biodiversity decline released in advance of the actual report being launched, the media had long since moved on for bother with any details.

-It’s no laughing matter as we cross planetary boundaries, but I fear ‘science-policy platforms’ are missing a trick by playing to ill-informed audiences, while ignoring complex issues around fragile rural communities living alongside massive child-squashing thirsty pachyderms.
+It’s no laughing matter as we cross planetary boundaries.
+But I fear ‘science-policy platforms’ are missing a trick by playing to distant audiences, while ignoring complex issues around fragile local rural communities living alongside massive thirsty pachyderms.
 Or to bring it home to a UK level, how to manage wild boar from trashing neat gardens.

-Far removed from our doorsteps, we sometimes seek to govern other practices, put pressure ‘to conform in a censorious age’ – as Lord Sumption said in his recent Reith Lecture – and use law not to protect us from harm, but to “recruit us to moral conformity”.
+We seek to govern other practices, put pressure ‘to conform in a censorious age’ – as Lord Sumption said in his recent Reith Lecture – and use law, not to protect us from harm, but to “recruit us to moral conformity”.

-When you next set a mouse trap or ask the pest controller to keep a fox from your hen run, dip into Garth Owen-Smith’s book ‘An Arid Eden’ on how community-led programmes (endorsed by WWF Namibia) foster co-existence with dangerous ‘public good’ beasts we prefer to view on TV from the safety of the sofa.
+So when you next ask a ‘wildlife management expert’ (aka pest controller) to poison a mouse, trap a mole or kill a fox in your hen run, think of another continent, ‘An Arid Eden’, and Garth Owen-Smith’s 40 years experience in southern Africa.
+On community-led programmes (endorsed by WWF Namibia) fostering co-existence with dangerous ‘public good’ animals we prefer to view on TV from the safety of our sofa.

 First published as guest blog for Knight Frank June 2019 – light edit update